kailash-manasarovar/statement/docs/timeline/2023/november.md

 ## First time they flash up my naked 16-year-old body on X

-- It was probably around this time that I first saw a flash of what was obviously my 16-year-old naked body on an X post on my timeline, obviously posted by the hackers.
+- It was probably around this time that I first saw a flash of what I recognized as my 16-year-old naked body on an X post on my timeline, obviously posted by the hackers.
 - My knees were up as if I was in a little ball, but I was lying on my back.
 - My skin was practically blue I was so pale, dappled.
 - I may have had my hair in a pony tail.
 It wasn't clear.